openeuropa/entity_version/modules/entity_version_workflows/README.md

 $entity->entity_version_no_update = TRUE;
 ```

-## Configurations
+## Configuration
-Entity version settings under path "admin/config/entity-version/settings" have to be configured in order to
+A version field needs to be selected in the entity version configuration at "admin/config/entity-version/settings" to
-have the entity version workflows functionality fully operational.
-If no field is configured, the workflow functionality is not applied.
+apply the transition changes for that specific entity bundle.
+If no field is selected, no changes to version fields will apply.